Mexico Remote Work Movement Unstoppable

 Yes, you can work for a foreign company while on a digital nomad visa, as long as you are not engaged in gainful employment within Mexico.
 The visa is designed for remote work for foreign entities.

-Obtain an electronic visa for Mexico.
+Obtain an Tourist Card for Mexico.

 • Step1: Fill out the online application form by entering your passport information.